 If anything, a brag file is just a good reminder of your worth.
 You are a good person with many wonderful qualities, and in all likelihood your biggest critic is you!
-The problem is merely that when we are kids, we’re taught that bragging is bad.
+The problem merely stems from the fact that when we are children, we’re taught that bragging is bad.
 What we should have been taught is that bragging is only bad when you do it to other people.

 Most people are far too critical of themselves, and creating a brag file is a healthy way to rewire your neural pathways.
 Over time, it helps you build confidence and notice good qualities in other people, as well.

 As we previously wrote in our article on How Walking Through Doorways Helps People Change Their Minds, sometimes we also just need a change of scenery– or in this case, a change of “mental” scenery– to get our minds moving in a different direction.

 If you are experiencing a negative thought spiral, it helps to change locations– quite literally, walking through a doorway into a different room can help.

 Then, pull up your brag file to create what psychologists call a “positive-virtuous cycle” (as opposed to a “negative-vicious spiral”).
 It’s important to do this early whenever you catch yourself in a tizzy of negative thinking, as spiraling thoughts can quickly run away from you and can sometimes lead to panic attacks.
 (Especially when these negative thoughts surround feelings about identity, worthiness, or wellbeing.)